Vicarphilia (Others’ Experiences)

 Overview

-Vicarphilia describes arousal that arises vicariously: from learning about, hearing, reading, or imagining the sexual experiences of other people rather than directly participating in them.
-The interest is centred on the narrative itself and on the act of receiving someone else's account, making it a largely verbal and imaginative orientation rather than a physical one.
+Vicarphilia is sexual arousal that arises vicariously: from hearing, reading, or imagining the sexual experiences of other people rather than participating in them directly.
+The interest centres on the narrative itself and on the act of receiving someone else's account, making it a largely verbal and imaginative orientation rather than a physical one.
+Reference sources also stretch the term to a wider sense: arousal drawn from the exciting or transgressive lives of others, such as celebrities or risk-takers.
 This article sets out the term's shallow but traceable lineage, how it is expressed, and the ethical questions that distinguish it from other narrative kinks.

 History & origins